kitty-qi/550_assignment1/README.md

 Mingyu Zong
 > Took charge for step 7 (Tika-Similarity)<br>
 Took charge for step 8 (Package data)<br>
-Wrote codes and answers for question 7 in the report<br>
+Wrote codes and answers for questions 1, 7 in the report<br>

 Hui Qi
 > Wrote codes and answers for questions 2, 3, 6 in the report<br>